 Snow Response & Removal

 Snow response and removal is a high priority for the City of Midland.
 Watch this YouTube video for more on the City's process.
-The methods used and response time for snow removal throughout the approximately 36 square miles of Midland depend upon the amount of snow that falls.
-The categories below describe the general procedures for snow response and removal in the city.
+The methods used and response time for snow removal throughout the approximately 35 square miles of Midland depend upon the amount of snow that falls.
+The following describes the general procedures for snow removal and response in the City.

 - A team of four or more trucks plow state trunklines (Eastman Avenue, Saginaw Road, M-20 and Patrick and Lyon Roads), Business Route 10 expressway and major streets.

 - Additional trucks are assigned to plow major streets and school routes.
 A salt truck follows each route to minimize icing as well as salt the street near stop signs at major intersections.

 - Once priority routes have been cleared, road crews begin plowing residential areas, starting with the next day’s garbage collection route and continuing through the days of the week (for example, if snow fell on a Monday, plowing would begin for Tuesday collection, then proceed to Wednesday, then Thursday, etc.).

 - Courts and cul-de-sacs will be plowed as any other residential street; however, smaller plows will follow the route to clean up any additional snow that is left in the end of the cul-de-sacs.

 - Snow removal crews will work on a 24-hour schedule until city streets are clear.
 Once streets and designated parking lots have been plowed and salted, road crews will begin to haul snow from the downtown area and plowed parking lots.